Indiana State University: University Hall

+Federal Hall

+Federal Hall is the former Terre Haute Post Office & Federal Building, a historic structure in Terre Haute, Indiana.

+The current building was funded as a Public Works Administration project under the presidency of Franklin D. Roosevelt; following the razing of the first federal court house.
+(The columns and pediment from the first post office now make up part of the Chauncey Rose Memorial in Terre Haute's Fairbanks Park.)

+The three-story PWA Moderne post office was completed in 1934 to the designs of Terre Haute–based architects Miller & Yeager for the cost of around $450,000.
+Completed on December 1, 1934, the building opened to the public in 1935.
+It originally was home to the post office, the Social Security Administration, the Federal Bureau of Investigation, the Internal Revenue Service and the federal court.
+The federal courtroom features a mural by Frederick Webb Ross titled "The Signing of the Magna Carta."

+In 2007, the General Services Administration turned over the facility to Indiana State; after a $30-million dollar, multi-year renovation; the building became the new home of the Indiana State University Scott College of Business.
+The first classes were held during the Fall 2012 semester.

 Academics

 Students

-For spring 2017, minority student enrollment was 3,024, which represents 24% of total enrollment.
-The top three international student countries are Saudi Arabia, India, and China.
-Vigo and Marion County are the two largest counties that enrolled students originate from and 74% of enrolled students originate from the state of Indiana.
+For fall 2023, minority student enrollment was 2,359, which represents 29.22% of total enrollment.
+The top three international student countries are India, Nigeria, and Ghana.
+Vigo and Marion County are the two largest counties that enrolled students originate from and approximately 57% of enrolled students originate from the state of Indiana.

 Indiana State was the first public university in Indiana to require incoming freshmen to have a laptop.
 ISU first awarded laptop scholarships to incoming freshmen with high school GPAs of 3.0 or higher (on a 4.0 scale), giving students the option of choosing either a laptop or an iPad.
 The university now awards a laptop computer to those students who are admitted and are Pell-eligible as determined by the FAFSA.

 Colleges

 ISU offers more than 100 programs in the Colleges of Arts & Sciences, Business, Education, Technology, and Health and Human Services.
 The College of Graduate and Professional Studies offers programs that lead to doctoral and master's degrees.
 Students can also pursue certificates in a concentrated area of study, enroll in professional development courses, and fulfill continuing education requirements.
 ISU also offers 20 bachelor's degrees, 22 master's degrees, and 7 doctoral degrees—in addition to many professional certifications—available through Indiana State Online.

 Indiana State University is organized into six academic colleges: